How big is Barrington Tops?

 The Barrington Tops parklands is a collection of national parks, state conservation areas & state forests.
 Together they total 125,000 hectares of wilderness.
 That’s 1,250 square kilometers to lose yourself in, so take care when venturing into this beautiful region…. it has swallowed many planes & people without a trace.
 And it’s also hidden bushrangers & fugitives for years.

-Access is via the Mid North Coast town of Gloucester and the Hunter Valley towns of Dungog, Scone & Singleton.
+Access is via the mid north coast town of Gloucester and the Hunter valley towns of Dungog, Scone and Singleton.

-Barrington Tops National Park (northern precinct accessed via Gloucester & Scone; eastern precinct accessed via Gloucester only): 76,500 hectares
+Barrington Tops National Park (northern precinct accessed via Gloucester & Scone; eastern precinct of Gloucester Tops accessed via Gloucester only): 76,500 hectares

 Barrington Tops State Conservation Area (northern precinct, accessed via Gloucester & Scone): 8,400 hectares

-Barrington Tops Tops State Forest (northern precinct, accessed via Gloucester & Scone): 14,000 hectares
+Barrington Tops State Forest (northern precinct, accessed via Gloucester & Scone): 14,000 hectares

-Chichester State Forest (southern precinct, accessed via Dungog only): 15,000 hectares
+Chichester State Forest West (Allyn River) and East (Telegherry River) (southern precinct, accessed via Stroud and Dungog): 15,000 hectares

 Stewarts Brook State Forest (western precinct, accessed via Gloucester & Scone): 3,800 hectares